 From here, select the Add Training Material button, then select xAPI (Tin Can) from the dropdown menu.

-On the upload page, there are three tabs: xAPI (Tin Can), Additional Info and Enhanced Security.
-In the Tin Can tab, select Upload File to choose the xAPI (Tin Can API) file from your computer.
-Below, flag whether you want to track all activities in the package.
+On the upload page, there are three tabs: xAPI (Tin Can), Additional Info, and Enhanced Security.
+In the Tin Can tab, select Upload File to choose the xAPI (Tin Can API) file from your device and set whether you want to track all activities in the package.
 If checked (this is the default setting), the platform will track ALL of the activities, including activities and sub-activities.
-In this way, when completing the first module of the Tin Can training material (consider that a Tin Can training material is composed of multiple modules), the entire Tin Can is marked as completed.
-If the Track all activities option is not flagged, only the main activities of the package will be tracked, and all modules have to be completed in order for the Tin Can to be marked as completed.
+In this way, when completing the first module of the Tin Can training material (considering that a Tin Can training material is composed of multiple modules), the entire Tin Can is marked as completed.
+If the Track all activities option is not selected, only the main activities of the package will be tracked, and all modules have to be completed in order for the Tin Can to be marked as completed.

 The platform identifies Tin Can content as completed when learners press the Close button (also named Exit or Submit).
 Failing to press this button may result in the learning progress not being sent from the Tin Can package to the platform and in the Tin Can content not being marked as completed.
-For this reason, we strongly suggest including a completion screen in your Tin Can packages to be displayed when the Tin Can package confirms that tracking data has been transferred and to show the Close button on this screen.
+For this reason, it is highly suggested to include a completion screen in your Tin Can packages to be displayed when the Tin Can package confirms that tracking data has been transferred and to show the Close button on this screen.

-Then, while the file is uploading, move to the Additional Info tab to fill out a short description for your file and select a thumbnail.
-You can change the title or the thumbnail of the training material later, as desired.
+While the file is uploading, move to the Additional Info tab to fill in a short description for your file and select a thumbnail.
+You can also change the title or the thumbnail of the training material later.